Don't Throw Sysco Out Because Amazon Is Buying Whole Foods

 The diluted EPS dividend payout ratio is becoming much more sustainable.

-In the last two years, Sysco has made significant improvements in paying out less in dividends than what they earned in profits.
-Three of the four quarters in 2015, were not looking good for the dividend.
-Then with 2016, came a new three-year plan to cut cost and increase profits, that has done wonders to make the growing dividend look very safe.
+In the last two years, Sysco has made significant improvements in paying out less in dividends than what it earned in profits.
+Three of the four quarters in 2015 were not looking good for the dividend.
+Then with 2016 came a new three-year plan to cut cost and increase profits that has done wonders to make the growing dividend look very safe.

 For the first time since 2009, Sysco increased the quarterly dividend by more than $0.01.
-This year $0.02 increase in the quarterly dividend may not sound like much, but it's a sign of confidence in the strength of the company profits going forward.
+This year $0.02 increase in the quarterly dividend may not sound like much, but it's a sign of confidence in the strength of the company's profits going forward.
 Nobody comes close to Sysco's dividend strength in delivering food to a hungry customer's empty plate.

 Source: Dividend Risk Metrics